Compact Hermitian Young Projection Operators: An algorithm to construct compact expressions of Hermitian Young projection operators

 has a column-word

 and a row-word

 From this, we see that $\Phi$ in~\eqref{eq:ExWords1} is lexically ordered.
 In particular, it is column-ordered (but not row-ordered).

 In Theorem~\ref{thm:LexicalConstruction} we will describe a construction principle for the Hermitian Young projection operators corresponding to lexically ordered tableaux.
-This will form a starting point for the general construction principle of the Hermitian Young projection operators given in section~\ref{sec:MOLD}.
-It is clear that Keppeler and Sjödahl had noticed that the projectors associated ordered tableaux are special: In the appendix of~\cite{Keppeler:2013yla} they discuss two examples of Hermitian Young projection operators (which happen to correspond to lexically ordered tableaux) constructed according to the KS-Theorem, and argue that these operators can be simplified quite drastically.
+This will form a starting point for the general construction principle of the Hermitian Young projectors given in section~\ref{sec:MOLD}, as is evident from their proofs in appendix~\ref{sec:Proofs}.
+It is clear that Keppeler and Sjödahl had noticed that the projectors associated with ordered tableaux are special: In the appendix of~\cite{Keppeler:2013yla} they discuss two examples of Hermitian Young projection operators (which happen to correspond to lexically ordered tableaux) constructed according to the KS-Theorem, and argue that these operators can be simplified quite drastically.
 The procedure leads eventually to the same expressions that emerge directly from Theorem~\ref{thm:LexicalConstruction}.
 However, Keppeler and Sjödahl do not establish the connection to the lexical order of the Young tableau and do not even hint at a general construction principle.

 \begin{theorem}[lexical Hermitian Young projectors] Let $\Theta \in \mathcal{Y}_n$ be \emph{row-ordered}.
 Then, the corresponding Hermitian Young projection operator $P_{\Theta}$ is given by

 \end{theorem}